Skip to main content

 UEFA Slams FIFA’s ‘Unjustifiable’ Balogun Decision After Trump Intervention

-Story so far: FIFA has temporarily suspended the one-match ban on United States forward Folarin Balogun, allowing him to play in the USA’s FIFA World Cup 2026 Round of 16 match… Balogun received a red card and an automatic one-match suspension during the United States’ match against Bosnia and Herzegovina on July 2.
+FIFA has temporarily suspended the one-match ban on United States forward Folarin Balogun, allowing him to play in the USA’s FIFA World Cup 2026 Round of 16 match against Belgium.
+Balogun received a red card and an automatic one-match suspension during the United States’ match against Bosnia and Herzegovina on July 2.
+However, FIFA’s Disciplinary Committee has deferred the ban's implementation for one year, making the striker eligible for the knockout fixture on July 7.

-Latest Updates
+Latest updates

 United States President Donald Trump confirmed on Monday that he personally asked FIFA President Gianni Infantino to review the red card issued to US striker Folarin Balogun.